Injectables And Fillers

 Today Botox Cosmetic is a household name.

-Botox Cosmetic, Dysport and Xeomin are injectable solutions known as “denervating agents”, “neuromodulators” or “neurotoxins” that temporarily block nerve receptors on the muscle, which helps prevent lines and wrinkles from forming.
+Botox Cosmetic, Dysport, Xeomin and Jeuveau are injectable solutions known as “denervating agents”, “neuromodulators” or “neurotoxins” that temporarily block nerve receptors on the muscle, which helps prevent lines and wrinkles from forming.
 Neuromodulators have many cosmetic applications that help reverse various signs of aging like the appearance of deep lines and wrinkles, eyebrow and frown lines and crow’s-feet around the eyes to name just a few.

-Beyond treating expression-related creases, physicians currently use Botox Cosmetic, Dysport and Xeoin for a wide variety of FDA-approved aesthetic and medical treatments—from excessive sweating (hyperhidrosis) and alleviating TMJ (temporomandibular joint) disorder, to chronic migraine headaches or as a nonsurgical wrinkle relaxer.
+Beyond treating expression-related creases, physicians currently use Botox Cosmetic, Dysport, Xeomin and Jeuveau for a wide variety of FDA-approved aesthetic and medical treatments—from excessive sweating (hyperhidrosis) and alleviating TMJ (temporomandibular joint) disorder, to chronic migraine headaches or as a nonsurgical wrinkle relaxer.

 New uses continue to be discovered.
 These innovative uses are best left to experienced injectors, since they are extremely technique-dependent and there’s a higher risk of adverse effects.

 Botox Cosmetic is manufactured in the U.S. by Allergan, Inc. for both therapeutic and cosmetic use.
-Other Botulinum Toxin type A denervating agents available in the U.S. and approved for therapeutic and cosmetic use include Xeomin (manufactured in Germany by Merz—it launched in early 2012), and Dysport (from Ireland).
+Other Botulinum Toxin type A denervating agents available in the U.S. and approved for therapeutic and cosmetic use include Xeomin (manufactured in Germany by Merz—it launched in early 2012), Dysport (from Ireland) and Jeuveau (manufactured in South Korea by Evolus).

 Your doctor may choose to use them in conjunction with a filler to provide the best results.